What Is Auto Insurance, And How Does It Work? (2025)

 Frequently Asked Questions

 First, make sure you’re okay.
 Then, exchange information with the other drivers involved.
 Next, gather photos, videos, and other evidence.
 Once you’ve done that, record the name and badge number of the responding officer.
 Finally, contact your insurance company.
-Most companies allow you to file a claim online or through an app.
+Most companies allow you to file a claim online or through an app, but remember that there are deadlines for filing a claim depending on your state.